-Italian Electricity company Enel is gearing towards an agreement with mobile operators Vodafone and Wind over its plans to help develop a national fiber-optic broadband network Enel was pushed by the government authorities to engage in the deployment high-speed broadband networks in Italy The utility company will use its existing infrastructures to deploy fiber optic cables that will help faster rollout of broadband to the rural areas.
+Italian Electricity company Enel is gearing towards an agreement with mobile operators Vodafone and Wind over its plans to help develop a national fiber-optic broadband network Enel was pushed by the government authorities to engage in the deployment high-speed broadband networks in Italy The utility company will use its existing infrastructures to deploy fiber optic cables that will help the faster rollout of broadband to the rural areas.

-State-owned Power utility company, Enel is about to start installing a new generation of smart electricity meters into 33 million Italian homes and has proposed laying fiber in its pipes at the same time.
+The state-owned power utility company, Enel is about to start installing a new generation of smart electricity meters into 33 million Italian homes and has proposed laying fiber in its pipes at the same time.

-Realizing the slow activities of the incumbent telecom operator Telecom Italia in deploying optical fiber cables, government authorities were convincing Enel to take action to help faster deployment of broadband networks.
+Realizing the slow activities of the incumbent telecom operator Telecom Italia in deploying optical fiber cables, government authorities were convincing Enel to take action to help the faster deployment of broadband networks.
 However, the proposal has caused some friction with Telecom Italia which has its own plans for connecting the country’s homes up to ultrafast broadband.

 The chief executive of Enel, Mr. Starace told parliament’s industry committee on Wednesday that Enel’s proposal would cost 30-40 percent less than building a new fiber-optic network from scratch.
 Enel will use existing poles and ducts to deploy fiber optic cables.
-It is estimated that approximately 60 percent of the FTTH deployment cost comes from the civil construction including material and manpower cost.
+It is estimated that approximately 60 percent of the FTTH deployment cost comes from civil construction including material and manpower costs.

 Vodafone and Wind would be commercial partners paying a rental fee to use the cables rather than be shareholders in Enel Open Fiber, the vehicle created to manage the project, he said.

 Starace said the vehicle would be open to other operators, adding talks with Telecom Italia and Swisscom’s local broadband subsidiary Fastweb were continuing while small Italian broadband firm Metroweb was also interested.